 What is it that makes HEPA filters so efficient?

 The ultra-fine, glass-fiber medium captures microscopic particles that can easily pass through other filters by a combination of diffusion, interception and inertial impaction.
-To qualify as a Type A HEPA filter, the filter must capture at least 99.97% (9,997 out of 10,000) of particles 0.3 microns in size–about 300 times smaller than the diameter of a human hair, and 25 to 50 times smaller than we can see.
-To a HEPA filter, catching a one-micron particle (1/1,000,000 of a meter) is like stopping a cotton ball with a door screen.
+To meet the minimum requirements of a HEPA filter, the filter must be tested and certified to prove that it will remove at least 99.97% (9,997 out of 10,000) of particles 0.3-micron in diameter from the air passing through the filter.
+Particles that size are about 300 times smaller than the diameter of a human hair, and 25 to 50 times smaller than we can see.
+To a HEPA filter, catching a one-micron particle (1/1,000,000 of a meter) is the equivalent of stopping a cotton ball with a door screen.

 Are all filters made with HEPA filter media HEPA filters?

 No. Manufacturing a filter with HEPA filter media does not mean that the filter itself meets true HEPA efficiency requirements.
-Serious filter leakage can go undetected if filters are not individually tested and certified at the end of the manufacturing process.
-Even the tiniest pinhole leaks in the media or breach of the seal between the media pack and the filter frame can cause the filter to fail IEST requirements.
-The testing requires very specific procedures using a thermally generated mono-dispersed aerosol and a laser particle counter.
-Some regulations also require field-testing by the user prior to going into service and periodically thereafter.
+Significant filter leakage can go undetected if filters are not individually tested and certified at the end of the manufacturing process.
+Even the tiniest pinhole leaks in the media or breach of the seal between the media pack and the filter frame can compromise the efficiency of the filter and cause it to fall below HEPA standards.
+Testing the completed filter in accordance with recognized industry standards is the only way to ensure the performance and integrity of that filter.

 Does HEPA filter efficiency decrease as the filter gets dirty?

-No. Filter media with an electrostatic charge and other air purification technologies can experience substantial loss of efficiency as they become dirty.
-Exactly the opposite typically happens with HEPA filters.
-The dirtier it gets, the more efficient it can become.
+No, quite the contrary.
+Unlike electrostatically-charged air filters and other technologies that experience substantial loss of efficiency as they become dirty, exactly the opposite typically happens with HEPA filters.
+The dirtier a HEPA filter gets, the more efficient it can become.

-Abatement Technologies stocks a complete inventory of replacement filters, flex duct, collars and other accessories and additional products for same or next day shipment.
+Abatement Technologies stocks a complete inventory of replacement filters, accessories and additional products for same or next day shipment.
 Contact Us or call us to receive filter pricing and availability information.